THE VFA PIONEER HISTORIES PROJECT

 MJC: What was your personal life like at that time?

-PW: By the time I described to you, the Molar pregnancy, I already had one child.
-Her name is Carole, and Carole was born in 1964, and so she traveled with me during those early years in terms of the activism within the women’s movement.
-And then my son Chris was born in 1971.
-By the time we moved to Lansing for my position with the speaker of the House, I had two kids, and my husband traveled back and forth from Lansing to Detroit in order to continue with his work with IBM.
+PW: By the time of the Molar pregnancy I described to you – and its seminal effect on me — we already had one child.
+Carole (Carole Lane Widmayer) was born in 1964, so she traveled with me during those early years within the women’s movement.
+Then our son Chris (Christopher Almon Widmayer) was born in 1971.
+By the time we moved back to East Lansing for my position with the Speaker of the House, I had two kids, and my husband traveled back and forth from Lansing to Detroit in order to continue his work with IBM.

 MJC: Wonderful.
 You turned into a modern family mighty fast there.

 PW: We did.
-Carole was born while we were still in college between our junior and senior years, and then Chris came along as I finished my PhD.
+Carole was born while we were still undergraduates between our junior and senior years, and then Chris came along as I finished my PhD.

-MJC: All right, well, wonderful.
-So you’re working for I mean, this is quite amazing.
-So you’re working for the speaker.
+MJC: All right, this is quite amazing.
+So you’re working for the Speaker.
 Did they control all three branches at that point?

-PW: No, they controlled two of the branches.
+PW: No, the Dems controlled two of the branches.
 They controlled the House and the Senate.
-But the governor at the time was Bill Milliken, who was a Republican but a very liberal Republican, and his First Lady was Helen Milliken, who was very active in the women’s movement.
-So the Republicans were very strong for choice.
+But the governor at the time was William Milliken, who was a Republican, but a very liberal Republican.
+And his First Lady was Helen Milliken, who was very active in the women’s movement.
+So the Republicans were very strong for choice then.
 They were strong for the ERA.
-They believed in civil liberties.
+They believed in civil rights.

-MJC: So do you think the fact that the Millikan’s were in the Governor’s mansion was one of the reasons the ERA passed?
+MJC: Do you think the fact that the Millikens were in the Governor’s mansion was one of the reasons the ERA was ratified in Michigan so quickly?

-PW: Oh, well, actually, the support for the ERA was not even questioned out of the governor’s office, and the vote with the Senate and with the House just happened in, like, 48 hours or whatever, swiftly in 1972.
-That was before I joined the Speaker’s office.
+PW: Actually, support for the ERA was not even questioned out of the Governor’s office, and the vote with the Senate and with the House just happened in, like, 48 hours or whatever, swiftly in 1972.

 MJC: That’s amazing.

-PW: By the time I arrived at the Speaker’s office, I was given an assignment by the speaker of the House to do women’s rights.
+PW: By the time I arrived at the Speaker’s office, I was given an assignment to cover women’s rights.
 It included the ERA, which was never questioned.
 There was an attempt at one point by some activists out of Grand Rapids to get a rescission in 1975, but it came and went.

 MJC: Excellent.
 All right, so you’re with the Speaker’s office.
-Do you want to talk about either any other developments in the legislature that you were working on then or the women’s movement stuff at that time?
+Do you want to talk about any other developments in the legislature that you were working on then?

-PW: Well, I started talking about the Equal Credit Legislation.
-In fact, I have a copy that I have kept for all these years.
-That is the Equal Credit Legislation.
-House Bill number 4639, and it amended to give equal credit regardless of sex and several other areas.
+PW: Well, there was the Equal Credit Legislation.
 That was one of our first victories.
-And then an interesting one that came along at the same time was that we could not use a name other than our given name on our birth certificate or marriage certificate for our driver’s licenses.
-Just during that time when I was joining into the Lansing community they started sending letters to the Secretary of State who was a Democrat and he held out for a while.
+And then another interesting one arose at the same time.
+We could not, in Michigan, use a name other than our given name on our birth certificate or marriage certificate on our driver’s licenses.
+We started sending a barrage of holiday greetings cards to the Secretary of State demanding that we be able to use whatever name we chose….and he held out for a while.

-We sent Valentine’s cards that said ‘give us our name’ because we wanted to be able to use our maiden name or whatever other name you chose that was legal for your driver’s license.
-So it was give me my name for Valentine’s Day and then give me my name for Easter and then give me my name for Memorial Day weekend and give my name for the 4th of July or whatever.
-And then here’s the letter that I have from the assistant to the Secretary of State dated February 13 of 1974 that said all right I give up.
+We sent Valentine’s cards that began the “Give us our name” campaign because we wanted to be able to use our maiden name, or whatever other name we chose that was legal, for our driver’s license.
+So it was “Give me my name for Valentine’s Day” and then “Give me my name for Easter “and then “Give me my name for Memorial Day weekend” and “Give my name for the 4th of July” and on.
+And then here’s the letter that I have from the assistant to the Secretary of State dated February 13, 1974 that said all right I give up.
 “We’ll take a look at all the computer systems and figure out how to do this and you’ve got your name.”

-But in the meantime that would be the easy part of things.
-A group out of Ann Arbor led by a woman by the name of Jan BenDor brought to the legislature a proposed revision of the rape laws in Michigan.
-And they managed to get some very conservative Republicans to lead the way because they wanted to protect women.
-And the alliance was very encouraging at that point.
-We passed through the House and the Senate a model piece of rape legislation that allowed for testimony to be provided that was more appropriate for charging criminal sexual assault.
+But, that would be the easy part of things.
+A group out of Ann Arbor, led by a woman by the name of Jan BenDor, brought to the legislature a proposed revision of the rape laws in Michigan.
+That group, amazingly, managed to get some very conservative Republicans to lead the way in advancing the legislation because “they wanted to protect women.”
+The alliance was very quite extraordinary, although not without significant opposition.
+We, passed through the House and the Senate and to the Governor, a model piece of rape legislation that allowed for victim’s testimony to be provided in court that was more appropriate for charging criminal sexual assault.
 That would have been also in 1974.

-That was early, it was very early, and I am pleased to have a picture of the governor signing that legislation as well.
-So we moved on to other issues, but with the victory in terms of credit legislation and the rape legislation in order to be able to form a broader coalition within Michigan.
-And that’s when I started from the Speaker’s office and then ultimately when I worked for the congressman and for the state superintendent.
-I just kept on going in terms of helping to strategize and organize all the women’s organizations in Michigan.
+That was early, it was very early in our work to advance legislation in support of women’s right.
+And I am pleased to have a picture of the Governor signing that model rape legislation as well (and I am in the photo).
+So, we moved on to other issues, but with the victory in terms of the equal credit legislation and the rape legislation we were able to form a broader coalition of women’s and key special interest organizations across the state.

 MJC: When did you leave the Speaker’s office and where did you go next?

-PW: I left the Speaker’s office in 1975 and moved right across the street to the Federal building in order to be Chief of Staff for the new Congressman.
-His name is Bob Carr and he served ultimately from 1975 to 1994, but I was only with him for a very brief time.
-I was there with him for two years and then I moved on to a longer term assignment with State Superintendent of public instruction.
+PW: I left the Speaker’s office (at the Capitol) in 1975 and moved right across the street to the U.S. Federal building in order to be Chief of Staff for the new Congressman.
+His name was Bob Carr (D-East Lansing) and he served in the Congress, ultimately, from 1975 to 1994.
+I was with him for just two years and then I moved on to a longer term assignment with the State Superintendent of Public Instruction.

-But through all of this I became the chief strategist for the collective women’s organizations in Michigan.
-I was the chief strategist and organizer.
-Ultimately, it was like 20 or 25 women’s organizations that were called the Women’s Assembly.
-And the first of the Women’s Assemblies was 1000 women at the Lansing Civic Center.
-And we started doing workshops about how to run for office and how to raise money.
+Through all of this, I became the chief strategist, organizer and chair for the collective organizations.
+Ultimately, there were 20 or 25 organizations together as the Michigan Women’s Assembly.
+The first of the Women’s Assemblies was 1000 women (and some men) at the Lansing Civic Center.
+We held workshops about how to run for office and how to raise money.

 MJC: That’s amazing.
 1000 women.

-PW: 1000 women gathered at the Lansing Civic Center.
-And we were a bipartisan group.
-We did one in 1977.
+PW: And we were a bipartisan group at that time.
+We held the first Women’s Assembly in 1977.
 We followed with another one in 1979, and then two more in 1982 and 1985.

-MJC: I see corporate sponsorship there.
+MJC: I see corporate sponsorship on the program you have saved.
 Do I?

 MJC: Impressive.

-PW: They knew to be on the right [side].
-The coalition of organizations that I think are very noteworthy are the Michigan Education Association Women’s Caucus Muharris Unites, which is the Hispanic organization, the Women’s Political Caucus, church Women’s United now the League of Women Voters, the AAUW, the YWCA, and the National Black Women’s Political Leadership Caucus.
-And then the sponsors, which you can see also right here again, were bipartisan representatives from all of the groups.
+PW: They knew to be on the right [side] at that time.
+The coalition of organizations included the Michigan Education Association Women’s Caucus, Mujares United, which is the Hispanic organization, the Women’s Political Caucus, Church Women United, the League of Women Voters, the AAUW, the YWCA, and the National Black Women’s Political Leadership Caucus, the United Auto Workers Women’s Department and the Coalition of Labor Union Women.

 The lead sponsor by alpha [order] is Connie Binsfeld, who ultimately became the lieutenant governor, Republican.
-And you mentioned Patricia Burnett.
+And Patricia Hill Burnett, Republican.
 And there’s Justice Mary Coleman.
 She was a Republican elected Supreme Court justice.
 And you will recognize other names.
-There’s Mildred Jeffrey, who was such a mover and shaker, and Helen Milliken and Elly Peterson, who was then the party chair.
+There’s Mildred Jeffrey, who was such a mover and shaker, and Helen Milliken and Elly Peterson, who was then the Republican party chair.

-My assignment with the Speaker’s office evolved into being really the organizer and strategist for such things.
-We also did what we called the Unity Caucus for International Women’s Year to choose the delegation from Michigan.
+We also did what we called the Unity Caucus for the first International Women’s Year (1975) to choose the delegation from Michigan.
 I was the chair of the Unity Caucus.
-And we again ended up back at the Civic Center, the Lansing Civic Center with thousands of women, of which a few were opposed to the ERA and tried to weasel their way in, and we just strategized and shut them down.
+And we again ended up back at the Lansing Civic Center with thousands of women, of which a few were opposed to the ERA and tried to weasel their way in, and we just strategized and shut them down.

 MJC: Good, good.
 So that’s amazing.
-I mean, that decade for women in Michigan, which a part of is very memorable.
+I mean, that decade for women in Michigan, is very memorable.

-MJC: Talk about your job in the Education Department.
-The State Education Department?
+MJC: Talk about your job in the State Education Department?

-PW: Yes.
-My title was the Director of Legislation and School Law, and I represented the state superintendent and the state board, which is an elected board in Michigan.
-Again, it was at the time majority Democrat.
-I was their lead to be able to represent the state board and the state superintendent on behalf of finance and legislation across the board on so many different issues and the funding across the state.
-I kept my portfolio with the women’s movement with the support of the superintendent and the board crisscrossed the state on behalf of the best progressive policies of the students of Michigan.
+My title was Director of Legislation and School Law, and I represented the State Superintendent and the State Board of Education, which is an elected board in Michigan and, at the time majority Democrat, regarding finance and legislation across the state.
+I kept my portfolio with the women’s movement with the support of the Superintendent, and represented the Board before the legislature and Governor’s office on behalf of the best progressive policies for the students of Michigan.

 MJC: Excellent.
 Wonderful.
 Great.
 And then what comes next?

-And at the same time I helped to organize – and this is the most exciting part – I became member number 35 of EMILY’s List.
-Now it’s what, 5 million, 10 million people or whatever.
-And at the time I was member number 35 because I [supported] Ellen Malcolm’s strategy for creating EMILY’s List, which stands for Early Money is Like Yeast, it rises.
-You would put in money together in order to support women across the country, beginning with Senate and House seats, and then ultimately more than that.
+At the same time as our move to Chicago, I helped to organize – and this is the most exciting part – EMILY’s List.
+Now EMILY’s List is …what… today, 5 million, 10 million members and contributors.
+I was member number 35 – hear that – number 35, because I [supported] founder Ellen Malcolm’s strategy for creating EMILY’s List, which stands for Early Money is Like Yeast, it rises.
+We bundled our campaign money together – and still do — in order to support pro-choice Democratic women candidates who had the potential to win, with sufficient funding, beginning with US Senate and US House seats…..and then, ultimately, so much more.

 MJC: Right.
 Those organizations made a tremendous impact on the presence of women in politics.

 PW: It did, and it continued for 35 years.
 Very successful.
-And my list of people and organizations with whom I work grew to nearly 50 overall in different states and different cities and different organizations and so on, with my last assignment being in 2014.
+And my list of people and organizations with whom I worked grew to nearly 50 overall in different states and different cities and different organizations and different colleges and universities, with my last assignment being in 2014.

 MJC: Excellent.
 Great.
 Wonderful contribution.
 Excellent.
 How long did you stay in Chicago?
-Or were you there?
+Or are you still?

 PW: I’m still in Chicago.
-There was a period of 22 years beginning in 2001 in which my husband and I also we bought a Bed & Breakfast in northern Michigan, and we divided our time six months in northern Michigan helping to grow that business.
-And the other six months we still lived in Chicago.
-My Widmayer & Associates overlapped with the bed and breakfast.
+There was a period of 22 years beginning in 2001 in which my husband and I also bought a Bed & Breakfast in northern Michigan, and we divided our time six months in northern Michigan helping to grow that business.
+And the other six months, in the “off season”, we still lived in Chicago.
+So Widmayer & Associates overlapped with the bed and breakfast.

 MJC: All right, good.
-Chicago is a great place to be.
 What do you count as your most memorable contribution to the women’s movement, if there is such a thing?

-PW: My most memorable is the organization of the Women’s Assembly and how that brought together for 50 years all of the organizations in Michigan, to the point where so much happened during the strategizing and organizing in the early days that built and built so that today Debbie Stabenow is the senator, Gretchen Whitmer is the governor, Dana Nessel is the attorney general and Jocelyn Benson is the Secretary of State.
-And all of it came from organizing during the early days.
-And it just built and built and built so that as the women in Michigan refer to it, they now have the trifecta.
+PW: My most memorable is organizing the coalition that was the Women’s Assembly, and how that brought together all of the supportive women’s organizations in Michigan, creating an infrastructure, over time, to win for women in electoral office, in legislation on behalf of women’s rights, and policies to benefit women across the state.
+From that strategizing and organizing in the early days, we built a “bench” and skills and savvy that now see Debbie Stabenow as Michigan’s US Senator, Gretchen Whitmer as the Governor, Dana Nessel as the Attorney General, and Jocelyn Benson as the Secretary of State.
+We created the initial momentum.
+And it just built and built and built so that, as the progressive women in Michigan refer to it, they now have the Trifecta leading the state.

 MJC: And no accident and not unrelated to the work that you did in those early days.
 All of it built in and established a women’s presence in politics that is almost unparalleled in the states, I would say.

-PW: And the interesting thing is that during those interim years while there was one more woman who was governor, Jennifer Granholm, as well as Debbie serving in the Senate, for example, there were interim years that had regressive Republican governors, but the women’s movement persisted.
-And it was even more regrettable because the Republican Party then shifted to being anti-choice and believing that civil rights did not belong to women and minorities.
+PW: And the interesting thing is that during those interim years, while there was one more woman who was governor, Jennifer Granholm, as well as Debbie serving in the Senate, for example, there were interim years that had regressive Republican governors.
+But the women’s movement persisted.
+Yet, too, today, it is so alarming and sad that the Republican Party has shifted to being anti-choice and believing that civil rights did not belong to women and minorities.

 It was against some tides that were difficult sometimes, particularly since the funding for much of the regressive movement in Michigan came from the DeVos family with Amway out of Grand Rapids.
 So you were fighting internal money in big numbers.
 But the women’s movement kept building, and I’m very encouraged and excited by [the rights we achieved].